Kara (South Korean group): Solo activities

 On January 16, 2012, it was announced that the members of the group will each release their own solo material for their concerts in February.
-Park Gyuri's song entitled "Daydream", Han Seung-yeon's song entitled "Guilty", Jung Nicole's song entitled "Lost" featuring 2AM's Jinwoon, Goo Ha-ra's song entitled "Secret Love", and Kang Jiyoung's song entitled "Wanna Do" were all performed during their Karasia tour.
+Park Gyuri's song entitled "Daydream", Han Seung-yeon's song entitled "Guilty", Jung Nicole's song entitled "Lost" featuring 2AM's Jinwoon, Goo Hara's song entitled "Secret Love", and Kang Jiyoung's song entitled "Wanna Do" were all performed during their Karasia tour.
 All the songs were released one by one from August 22 to 26.
 The teasers for all the videos were released on August 31, 2012.
 The music videos for "Daydream" and "Secret Love" were released on September 1, 2012.
 The music videos for "Lost" and "Wanna Do" were released on September 3, 2012.
 The next day, the music video for "Guilty" was released.
 The songs were included in their compilation album entitled Kara Collection.
 In July 2015, Hara became the first member of Kara to make a solo debut with the EP, Alohara (Can You Feel It?).